 9. Don’t – Expect or require personal details

 The old-school practice of including a photo, marital status, number of children or other personal details on a résumé has long been abandoned – for many reasons.
 As such, your company shouldn’t expect an applicant to provide these details, and you certainly shouldn’t ask for them.

 And on the outside chance a job candidate voluntarily provides this type of information, you may want to redact it before reviewing their résumé.
 Blind hiring allows you to make a decision based solely on a candidate’s merit, without the influence of unconscious bias.

 The one exception to this rule: If your company values community service, you may want to give extra weight to résumés that outline volunteer efforts, especially if the person serves in a leadership position.

 10. Don’t – Overlook the benefits of working with a recruiting professional

 Hiring managers are swimming in résumés these days.
 It’s not unusual for even moderate-sized companies to receive up to 500 résumés within the first few days of posting an opening.
 That’s because numerous services crawl the web looking for new job postings and automatically submit résumés stored in their system.

 A professional recruiter, particularly one who specializes in your industry, can save your company’s managers countless hours by evaluating résumés for you and conducting your initial screening to identify the best candidates.

 Résumés are just the tip of the hiring iceberg, and there’s no one right way to find new employees these days.
-Learn more about what you can do to find the best job candidates by downloading our free e-book, How to attract job candidates using your social media.
+Learn more about what you can do to find the best job candidates by downloading our free e-book, Building a better team: how to attract, recruit and hire top talent.